 Factors that make you more likely to bruise

 Almost everyone bruises now and then.
 Certain people do bruise more easily than others.
 You're more prone to bruising as you get older.
 That's because blood vessels become more fragile with age.
-You're also more likely to bruise if you have a clotting disorder such as hemophilia or take medicines that reduce clotting, including aspirin and coumadin.
+You're also more likely to bruise if you have a clotting disorder such as hemophilia or take medicines that reduce clotting, including aspirin, non-steriodal anti-inflammatory (NSAIDs) and blood thinning medications.
 You are also more likely to bruise if you have liver disease and or drink alcohol daily.

 When to go to the emergency room (ER)